 So the next time you brush off the decision to get an automatic coffee maker, think of the benefits you’d get from it.
 This is one small investment you won’t regret.

-We are rounding up the five best automatic coffee makers for 2018 to make it easier for you to decide which one is the perfect match for you.
+We are rounding up the five best automatic coffee makers to make it easier for you to decide which one is the perfect match for you.

 5: KRUPS EA8298 Super Automatic Latte Espresso Compact Size Espresso Machine